auth-global/self-documenting-cryptography/design-documents/g3p.md

 ## Secure Tagging

 In our context, the security goal of a tagging construction is this: if an observer has the ability to compute a cryptographic hash function on inputs of their choice using hardware under their direct control, then the tags must be known to (or at least knowable by) the observer!
 The topic of virtual black-box obfuscation has been studied before, as a cryptographically-strong form of program obfuscation.
-That said, to the best of my knowledge the precise security goal discussed in this section has not been formally modelled or studied, nor will this paper do that.
+That said, to the best of my knowledge the precise security goal discussed in this section has not been formally modeled or studied, nor will this paper do that.
 This section provides an informal description of security model of a tagging construction, and proposes several complementary solutions.

 Our security model comes into play only after a password hash has been _stolen_.
 If an observer is a legitimate user, the benefits of these tagging constructions are far more robust.
 Deploying a hypothetical tag obscuration attack against a legitimate user would provide nonexistent, dubious, or minor secondary benefits to an attacker.
 This is because an attacker who can alter the user's authenticator will be able to lie about the tag, and won't need a cryptographic attack to do so!
 In many common cases it would also be trivial to simply steal the plaintext password directly.
 Passwords are replayable if you get close enough to the source!